 The Exchange I Was Using Before (And Why I Never Questioned It)

-That routine made it easy to assume fees were the same everywhere.
+That routine made it easy to assume crypto fees were the same everywhere.
 Looking back, that assumption was the real mistake.
 Comfort, I later realized, was costing me far more than I ever noticed.

 How I Actually Saved $1,200+ in Crypto Trading Fees